juliaklezl/lt2212-v20-a2/README.md

 # LT2212 V20 Assignment 2

-Put any documentation here including any answers to the questions in the assignment on Canvas.

 1) I tokenize the words by splitting them at empty spaces.
 In order to filter out useless data, I remove all punctuation and numbers and lowercase all tokens.
 I only include words which occur more than 10 times in the total